 What is ERP?

 Where CRM manages the customer, ERP is used to manage the business.
 ERP is a system for improving the efficiency of business processes.
 Like CRM, ERP allows for the rapid sharing of standardised information throughout all departments.
 Employees all enter information into the ERP system, creating a real-time, enterprise-wide snapshot.
 Problems in any area will automatically create alerts in other affected areas.
 This allows departments to begin planning for issues before they become a problem in that department.
 In short, by allowing the business to focus on the data, instead of the operations, ERP provides a method for streamlining business processes across the board.
-Microsoft Dynamics ERP can directly integrate with Dynamics CRM.
+Microsoft Dynamics NAV and Microsoft Dynamics for Finance and Operations can directly integrate with Microsoft Dynamics 365 for Sales.

 What’s the difference?